gohugoio/hugo/content/en/getting-started/configuration.md

 {{< new-in "0.67.0" >}}

-This is only relevant when running `hugo server`, and it allows to set HTTP headers during development, wihch allows you to test out your Content Security Policy and similar.
+This is only relevant when running `hugo server`, and it allows to set HTTP headers during development, which allows you to test out your Content Security Policy and similar.
 The configuration format matches [Netlify's](https://docs.netlify.com/routing/headers/#syntax-for-the-netlify-configuration-file) with slighly more powerful [Glob matching](https://github.com/gobwas/glob):

 {{< code-toggle file="config">}}